franchsli/whatsapp_clone_django/README.md

 should still see the notifications from the chat.
     Try to use conditions on the htmx.ajax that updates the chats.
-- When there's only a contact or chat in the list, its option dropdown seems weird (It has to do with the dropdown height [it is auto rn]) Also check if showDropdown() func doesn't do anything weird (it declares position to fixed).
+- When there's only a contact or chat in the list, its option dropdown seems weird (It has to do with the chat or contact list height [it is auto rn]) Also check if showDropdown() func doesn't do anything weird (it declares position to fixed).
 - Check why request.user.has_photo returns value but (in view) user_instance.has_photo returns False.
 - When scroll to bottom doesn't scroll to the botom anymore:
   - **THIS IS WHAT I THINK IT HAPPENS**: